nirtamir2/ai-sdk-slides/slides.md

 <!--
-I'd like to share a personal anecdote that illustrates the power of AI.
+I"d like to share a personal anecdote that illustrates the power of AI.
 During a recent cruise where I had no internet access, I used open-source AI models running locally on my computer to help plan my trip.
 This experience showed me how AI can be a powerful tool even in offline scenarios.
 -->